ju3ouz4n/ict-sustainability-tools/ictst/texts/data-dictionary.md

 Described where the recording stands in the listing process (single value):

 * Submitted (ex-Sandbox): any record created by someone outside Boavizta or a Boavizta member willing to mention a tool to investigate
-* Draft: all the required fields are complete and the other fields are filled in with the available information on the tool or the approriate flag (“Not Applicable”, “To Be Qualified”, etc.)
+* Draft: all the required fields are complete and the other fields are filled in with the available information on the tool or the appropriate flag (“Not Applicable”, “To Be Qualified”, etc.)
 * Boavizta reviewed: a Boavizta member who is not the creator of the recording has reviewed and validated the recording.
-A boavizta member who is a stakeholder of an organization cannot reviewed any of its tool.
+A Boavizta member who is a stakeholder of an organization cannot reviewed any of its tool.
 * Published: the recording is publicly exposed in the repository (database and API)
 * Not to be listed: tool which don’t meet the criteria to be listed in the repository